rezder/go-battleline/battbot/machine.md

 ### Scout return move

 Consits of two cards to record it we use the first and second card and the Deck as desitnation.
 First is the first returned card.
+Cards is the hand number.

 ## Definition